mmu-webdesign/Level4-web-term-1/HTML/html02/07-entity.md

 <p>In HTML, you define a paragraph using the &lt;p&gt; element.</p>

 ```

+- Save `exercise-12.html` and refresh in your browser.

-In the live output below, you can see that the first paragraph has gone wrong.
+- In the live output below, you will see that the first paragraph has gone wrong.
 The browser interprets the second instance of `<p>` as starting a new paragraph.
 The second paragraph looks fine because it has angle brackets with character references.

 <img src="media/entity.png" alt="the paragraphs displayed in the browser as described above">

+- This code wouldn't validate either.
+But leave the example as it is.

 <!-- end div -->